MDRN Elements Studio composes architectural mineral surfaces for spaces where atmosphere is the defining condition of the room.

 Icons: Back to Madison inaugurated Sotheby’s new global headquarters at the Breuer Building on Madison Avenue and marked Sotheby’s return to Madison Avenue for the first time since 1980.
 The presentation brought together 25 works and was described by Sotheby’s as a dialogue between past and present, reflecting the evolution of style, collecting, and the art market.

-MDRN Elements Studio were commissioned to panels on which works were presented in select institutional and editorial settings, including Sotheby’s Icons: Back to Madison
+MDRN Elements Studio was commissioned to create the surface environments on which works were presented in select institutional and editorial settings, including Sotheby’s Icons: Back to Madison

 These references reflect the studio’s role in shaping the atmosphere around culturally significant works, while the work itself remains the center of attention.